 - Speed.
 Gaining access to shortened product development cycles is the most significant benefit, though there are others." - CHRIS WERNER, SENIOR PROGRAM MANAGER, PHILIPS HEALTHCARE - We have significantly improved our development pace for racing.
-We've also been able to reduce our composite production costs through printed tooling and jigs/fixtures, which has been our biggest area of growth." - ANDREW MILLER, TEAM PENSKE - We have been updating molds and patterns that were done by hand for over 30+ years." - CHRIS POHLMAN, NASCO HEALTHCARE
+We've also been able to reduce our composite production costs through printed tooling and jigs/ fixtures, which has been our biggest area of growth." - ANDREW MILLER, TEAM PENSKE We have been updating molds and patterns that were done by hand for over 30+ years." - CHRIS POHLMAN, NASCO HEALTHCARE

 Top Challenges

 While many of our respondents have utilized 3D printing for years, there are still challenges inherent with the technology that can inhibit growth in use.
 We asked respondents to weigh in on what they consider to be the top challenge their company faces using AM now and will face in the future.
-(Figure J)

-Part quality (19%), production consistency and reliability (13%) were high on the list for companies, especially those in the aerospace and consumer products industries.
+(Figure J) Part quality (19%), production consistency and reliability (13%) were high on the list for companies, especially those in the aerospace and consumer products industries.
 Cost of operations (16%) and balancing pricing and operational costs (14%) were also top concerns.

 FIGURE J

 Top challenge companies face using AM

+- 25% Equipment costs 16% Limited materials

+- 16% Manufacturing costs

+- 9% Post-processing requirements

 WE ASKED SPECIFICALLY,

 Are there other challenges your company faces that prevent future growth with AM?

-For production parts with any significant volume, the speed of manufacturing needs to increase by an order of magnitude.
+" For production parts with any significant volume, the speed of manufacturing needs to increase by an order of magnitude.
 AM technology won't be interesting for production until parts can be made in minutes rather than hours.
-Material properties (overall strength, and layer-to-layer strength, especially) need to get a lot better before we can start really considering AM for anything beyond prototypes."
+Material properties (overall strength, and layerto-layer strength, especially) need to get a lot better before we can start really considering AM for anything beyond prototypes."

-- BRYAN SHORTALL, DESIGN ENGINEER

-ELECTROLUX HOME PRODUCTS
+- BRYAN SHORTALL, DESIGN ENGINEER ELECTROLUX HOME PRODUCTS

-Impact on the AM market

-Acknowledging the top challenges on page 11, respondents chose the issues that will most impact the AM market (Figure K).
+Impact on the AM market Speaking to the future of 3D printing adoption, we asked respondents what one issue they would consider to be the most significant benefit of using AM.
+(Figure K) Acknowledging the top challenges on page 11, respondents chose the issues that will most impact the AM market.
 Similar to the respondents polled in 2015 (20%), the cost of equipment (25%) remains a top challenge for companies to embrace further adoption of AM in the future.
 However, in 2020 another concern has risen to the top challenge for the future of AM: engineers are concerned about the mechanical properties (26%) of 3D printed parts meeting the standards and needs of an application.

-Particularly, respondents from the consumer products industry (35%) and the transportation industry (33%) chose cost of equipment as the key issue they feel will affect AM.
+Particularly, respondents from the consumer products industry (35%) and the transportation industry (33%) choose cost of equipment as the key issue they feel will impact AM.
 Respondents from the energy (33%) and aerospace (24%) industries also chose design accuracy as the top issue.

-FIGURE K

-Top issues that affect the AM market
+FIGURE K Top issues that impact on the AM market